Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Introduction

 On the other hand, research efforts have been made to automatically generate concept maps from documents under the weak supervision from text-related downstream tasks. \textit{Doc2graph} \cite{DBLP:conf/sigir/YangZWL020} is one pioneering study that achieves this goal through a fully end-to-end neural network model.
 However, due to the lack of linguistic analysis, the generated concepts often suffer from semantic incompleteness and the links between concepts are often noisy.
-For example in Figure \ref{fig:ex_d2g}, one compound concept \textit{``moon landing''} is preferable than two separated concepts \textit{``landing''} and \textit{``moon''} as the former carries more precise and complete semantic information.
-Moreover, while the weakly supervised training diagram enables \textit{doc2graph} to generate concept maps at scale, we observe the downside of being not label efficient.
-In other words, \textit{doc2graph} is sensitive to training signals and it requires a significant amount of weak supervision to construct meaningful concept maps, as discussed in Section \ref{ssec:few-shot}.
-Finally, the size of concept maps generated by doc2graph is fixed due to its rigid technical design, while the ideal size of graphs should vary according to the complexity of documents being represented.
+For example in Fig. \ref{fig:ex_d2g}, one compound concept \textit{``moon landing''} is preferable than two separated concepts \textit{``landing''} and \textit{``moon''} as the former carries more precise and complete semantic information.
+Moreover, while the weakly supervised training diagram enables \dg to generate concept maps at scale, we observe the downside of being not label-efficient.
+In other words, \dg is sensitive to training signals and it requires a significant amount of weak supervision to construct meaningful concept maps, as discussed in $\S$\ref{ssec:few-shot}.
+Finally, the size of concept maps generated by \dg is fixed due to its rigid technical design, while the ideal size of graphs should vary according to the complexity of documents being represented.